agiletiger/ojotas/README.md

   }
 }
 ```
-> you have a selectAllUsersWithPosts.sql file like this
+> you have a selectAllUsersWithPosts.sql file like this (notice you are using inner join)
 ```sql
 select u.name, p.title, p.content from users u inner join posts p on u.id = p.user_id
 ```